Jocelyn Alice: Awards and nominations

 Alice was nominated for two 2016 Canadian Radio Music Awards, Best New Group or Solo Artist: AC; and Best New Group or Solo Artist: CHR.
-She was also nominated for Pop Artist of the Year and Single of the Year at CMW's 2016 Indie Awards.
+She was also nominated for Pop Artist of the Year and Single of the Year at Canadian Music Week 2016 Indie Awards.

 Alice received a Pop/Rock Award for "Jackpot" at the 2016 SOCAN Awards.

 Alice received a No.1 Song Award from SOCAN for co-writing the chart-topping song "The Drugs" by Mother Mother.

-Alice received official Platinum certification for "Jackpot" in September 2016.

-Alice received official Gold certification for "Feels Right" in February 2018.

-Alice received official Gold certification for "Bound To You" in December 2018.